How does Carbimazole work?

 Carbimazole is converted to an active agent called methimazole in the body.
 Methimazole acts on thyroid gland and reduces its overactivity.

 How is Carbimazole taken?

-Treatment dose is usually prescribed by your doctor, depending on the thyroid blood test.
-It is started at high dose ranging between 20 to 60 mg per day.
+The treatment dose is usually prescribed by your doctor, depending on the thyroid blood test.
+It is started at high doses ranging between 20 to 60 mg per day.
 Carbimazole is to be taken once a day.
 It is preferable to take the tablet at the same time every day.
 The dose is kept at these high levels until thyroid activity returns to normal.
 Then the dose is progressively reduced till it is stopped.
-Usually total duration of treatment is approximately 18 months.
+Usually, total duration of treatment is approximately 18 months.